 Fresno Attorney Frank Nunes: A San Joaquin Valley Success Story

-Serving the proud residents of Fresno, Tulare, Kings, Madera, and Merced counties, attorney Frank Nunes puts emphasis on helping victims of personal injury, animal attack (dog bite), and motor vehicle accidents receive justice for their pain and suffering.
+Serving the proud residents of Fresno, Tulare, Kings, Madera, and Merced counties, attorney Frank Nunes emphasizes helping victims of personal injury, animal attack (dog bite), and motor vehicle accidents receive justice for their pain and suffering.

-With a background that includes serving as an in-house counsel for a new insurance company, he’s proven himself equally adept at litigating complex business cases.
-In fact, Frank’s practice is 100 percent devoted to litigation – whether on behalf of accident victims, defendants, or business owners.
+With a background that includes serving as an in-house counsel for a nationally known insurance company, he’s proven himself equally adept at trying cases to a jury on behalf of accident victims, defendants, or business owners.

 Frank is a down-to-earth, lifelong resident of Fresno County who was raised on his family’s vineyard in Selma.
 He’s returned the blessings he received as a Valley kid by staying local when he attended Fresno State and then San Joaquin College of Law to earn his Juris Doctorate (J.D.) in 1994.